Colezwhy/colezwhy.github.io/_pages/about.md

 of Electronic Information & Communication, HUST.
 I have a great interest in many aspects in Artificial Intelligence, especially computer vision related tasks.

 <!-- Now I am doing a summer internship in VLLab, UCMerced, supervised by Prof Ming-Hsuan Yang, also working closely with Dr Lu Qi.  -->
-I am very fortunate to be supervised by [Prof.Xinggang Wang](https://xwcv.github.io/) in HUSTVL, school of EIC, Huazhong University of Science & Technology.
-Before, I was advised by [Prof.Meng Tang](mengtang.org) in mengtanglab as a remote undergraduate intern, The Univerisity of California, Merced.
+I am very fortunate to be supervised by Prof. [Xinggang Wang](https://xwcv.github.io/) in HUSTVL, school of EIC, Huazhong University of Science & Technology.
+Before, I was advised by Prof. [Meng Tang](mengtang.org) as a remote undergraduate intern, The Univerisity of California, Merced.

 If you are interested in working with me or want to have a chat, please send me an email directly.
 Collaborations are often pleasant when pursuing something.